zwong91/RealtimeVoiceChat/README.md

 *   Python 3.9 or higher recommended.
 *   Windows recommended.
 *   A CUDA-enabled **STRONG** GPU is highly recommended for faster STT/TTS performance (especially for Coqui TTS and larger Whisper models).
-The installation script assumes CUDA 12.4 (`cu124`).
+The installation script assumes CUDA 12.1 (`cu121`).
 Adjust if necessary.
 *   **(Optional) Ollama:** If using the Ollama backend for the LLM, ensure it is installed and running.
-Pull the desired model (e.g., `ollama pull hf.co/bartowski/huihui-ai_Mistral-Small-24B-Instruct-2501-abliterated-GGUF:Q4_K_M`), set in handlerequests.py as MODEL parameter.
+Pull the desired model (e.g., `ollama pull hf.co/bartowski/huihui-ai_Mistral-Small-24B-Instruct-2501-abliterated-GGUF:Q4_K_M`), set in server.py as LLM_START_MODEL parameter.
 *   **(Optional) OpenAI API Key:** If using the OpenAI backend, set the `OPENAI_API_KEY` environment variable or place it in a `.env` file.

 **Installation Steps:**